dbzl-project11/dbzl-project11.github.io/rules/coachingRules.md

 Other notes:

 If you are inactive for more than 2 weeks from Pre-season week 1 to the end of your team's season without notice, then you will be removed from the position of coach.
+Coaching inactivity will be measured by activity in the team chat.